xyproto/zsnes/README.md

 ### Pull requests

 * Pull requests are welcome.
-* A port to SDL2 is extra warmely welcome!
+* A port to SDL2 is extra warmly welcome!
 * Being able to build and run ZSNES on Linux is a priority.
 * Please have `clang-format` installed and run `./fmt.sh` before submitting a pull requests.